Residencies and Fellowships

 • Effective communication skills

-• Strong performance during clinical (educational) experiences
+• Strong performance during clinical and educational experiences

 • Excellent letters of recommendation